-If his business is financially sound and he’s in good standing with his suppliers, he shouldn’t need to pay for anything up front.
+If their business is financially sound and they're in good standing with their suppliers, they shouldn’t need to pay for anything up front.
 In fact, many states limit a contractor’s advance.
 California maxes out deposits at 10% of the job cost, or $1,000 — whichever is smaller.
-To find out what the law is in your area, check with your local or state consumer agency.
+To find out the law in your area, check with your local or state consumer agency.

 What you should do: A small deposit is reasonable to kick off a project.
 But your payment plan should be based on a defined amount of work being completed.
 This way, if the work isn’t proceeding according to schedule, the payments will be delayed.

-4. He's Not Only Marking Up Labor, But Materials Too
+4. They're Marking Up Not Only Labor, But Materials, Too

-No contractor wants to talk about it, but he’s going to mark up everything he pays out to make your job happen.
-That’s fair; it’s how he pays his own overhead and salary.
-Keep it in mind that the 50% or more mark-up may apply not just to materials but labor costs, too.
+Contractors don't want to talk about it, but they're going to mark up everything they pay out to make your job happen.
+That’s fair; it’s how they pays their own overhead and salary.
+Keep it in mind that the 50% or more markup may apply not just to materials but labor costs, too.

 TIP: Salvage materials are one way to save on building costs.
 Just make sure you use upcycled stuff wisely so you don’t harm your home’s value.

-5. He’s Not the Design Whiz He Claims to Be
+5. They're Not the Design Whiz They Claim to Be

 Sure, there are contractors who have strong design abilities.
 Chances are, however, they’re spending a lot more time running their businesses than honing their design chops.

-What you should do: Depending upon the complexity of your project, you may need a number of skilled pros to get the job done.
-So don’t count on a contractor to design your space and add clever details, unless he clearly demonstrates his abilities and has a portfolio of his own work.
+What you should do: Depending on the complexity of your project, you may need a number of skilled pros to get the job done.
+So don’t count on a contractor to design your space and add clever details, unless they clearly demonstrate their abilities and have a portfolio of their own work.

-Ask his references specifically about his design skills.
+Ask their references specifically about the contractor's design skills.
 Keep in mind, in some instances you might be better off hiring an architect for overall planning, and a kitchen and bath designer for the details.